 SP1: Do you support to include additional information field(s) in the Co-TDMA ICR to what is already present in Draft 0.3 [1].

-SP2: Do you support to add an information field to the Co-TDMA ICR that the coordinated AP can use to indicate the time duration it would like to be allocated by the sharing AP as part of the Co-TDMA TXOP sharing procedure.
-The sharing AP can use this information to allocate time to the coordinated AP(s).
-Note: The indicated time duration to be allocated is a recommendation to the sharing AP.
-The PDT already includes the primary AC as a parameter in the ICF to help the polled AP to decide if it has wants to receive part of the TXOP from the sharing AP.
+SP2: Do you support to add an information field to the Co-TDMA ICR that the polled AP can use to indicate the time duration it would like to be allocated by the coordinating AP as part of the Co-TDMA TXOP sharing procedure.
+The coordinating AP can use this information to allocate time to the polled AP(s).
+Note: The indicated time duration to be allocated is a recommendation to the coordinating AP.
+The PDT already includes the primary AC as a parameter in the ICF to help the polled AP to decide if it has wants to receive part of the TXOP from the coordinating AP.

 Proposal: